DanHodges/TheologicalDictionary/karl-barth.md

 # Karl Barth
-Definition of Karl Barth coming soon.
+The definition of Karl Barth is coming soon!